MG-Management Courses

 MG 302.
 Management Processes and Behavior.
 3 Hours.

-This Introductory course covers the four functions of management: planning, organizing, leading, and controlling.
-Strategic planning, teamwork, diversity, communication, and globalization are emphasized also.
+Introductory course covering the four functions of management: planning, organizing, leading, and controlling.
+Strategic planning, teamwork, decision-making, and communication are emphasized.

 MG 304.
 Managerial Spreadsheet Analytics.
 3 Hours.